UCSF-CBI/c4/docs/get-started/hello-world-job.md

 [alice@{{ site.devel.name }} tests]$
 ```

 There is of course nothing preventing us from submitting the same script multiple times.
 If done, each submission will result in the script be launched on a compute node and a unique log file `slumrm-<job_id>.out` will be outputted.
 Please try that and see what `squeue` outputs.

 Now, you may want to pass different arguments to your script each time, e.g. each job should process a different input data file.
-For information on how to do this, see the [Submit Jobs] page.
+For information on how to do this, and other things, see the [Submit Jobs] page.

 [Slurm]: https://slurm.schedmd.com/documentation.html